 H1B extension status when you re-enter USA:

-You will have to get the hard copy of your approved H1B’s i797 and apply for H1B visa at US embassy before you can enter USA with NEWLY approved H1B extended petition.
+You will have to get the hard copy of your approved H1B’s i797 and apply for an H1B visa at the US embassy before you can enter the USA with NEWLY approved H1B extended petition.

 You can travel internationally while your H1B amendment is still under process at USCIS but we recommend to NOT travel as re-entry risk is very high.

-- You may be denied entry if you have already started working based on H1B amendment receipt.
-This is VERY HIGH risk situation.
+- You may be denied entry if you have already started working based on the H1B amendment receipt.
+This is a very high-risk situation.

-H1B Transfer is pending
+H1B Transfer is Pending Approval

 Can I travel while my H1B transfer is pending: Yes, you can.

-If you are still working with current H1B employer and waiting for H1B transfer result, you CAN travel.
-Make sure your H1B stays valid at the time of your return to USA.
+If you are still working with the current H1B employer and waiting for the H1B transfer result, you can travel.

 H1B transfer status when you re-enter USA:

-If you had already joined the new employer before leaving USA, you are lucky.
-Get the H1B i797 hard copy mailed to you outside USA and then get H1B stamp using DS-160 in US Embassy.
+If you had already joined the new employer before leaving the USA, you are lucky.
+Get the H1B i797 hard copy mailed to you outside the USA and then get an H1B stamp using DS-160 in US Embassy.

 - If not, your i94 will be restricted to old H1B’s expiry date.

-If you have moved on to new employer based on receipt, your old employer would have already withdrawn your H1B approval.
+If you have moved on to a new employer, based on receipt, your old employer would have already withdrawn your H1B approval.